-Penny is a member of the Crafts Council Learning and Development Advisory Group, RSA Cultural Learning Research Group, BERA Creativity in Education Special Interest Group and Bath Spa's Centre for Culture and Creative Industries.
+Penny is a member of the Crafts Council Learning and Development Advisory Group, RSA Cultural Learning Research Group, BERA Creativity in Education Special Interest Group and Bath Spa's Centre for Cultural and Creative Industries.
 She works internationally with University Autonoma Barcelona and University of Aukland Creative Education Advisory Team.

 Penny integrates her experience in arts and education with participative action research, engaging individuals, institutions and communities.
-Her doctoral research is focused on how as adults we support children's identity as artists.
+Her doctoral research focused on how as adults we support children's identity as artists.
 Penny is a school governor and active in children's rights.
 She is an elected Fellow of the RSA and has an award from Action for Children’s Arts for her contribution to arts education.

 Current signature projects are Forest of Imagination, House of Imagination and School Without Walls.

-- MEd Bath Spa University.
+- MEd - Bath Spa University

 - Early Education